 No matter what type of sump pump system you have in your home, it is wise to check the system on a regular basis (at least monthly is suggested).
 Here are some tips:

 - Ensure that the float is not obstructed – the float is a plastic ball that senses the water level and controls the ON/OFF operation of the pump.
 If the float can’t operate freely, the pump may not turn on when the water level rises.
-The float floats on the water's top level and triggers the pump to turn on or off based upon the rising or lowering water level in the pit.
+The float sits on the water's top and triggers the pump to turn on or off based upon the rising or lowering water level in the pit.
 Ensure that there is no debris in the sump pit preventing operation/movement of the float or blocking the pump's ability to suck water.
 Cleaning out the screen at the pump's base is often needed.
 If the screen is blocked, water can't get pumped out.
+A cover over the sump pit can prevent toys or other items from falling into the pit which could prevent pump operation.

 - Ensure that there is an in-line check valve installed – this is a one-way valve installed in the drain line between the pump and the location where the discharge pipe exits the home.
 It allows water to only go in one direction.
 Ensure the check valve is installed in the proper direction; there’s an arrow on it and it should face UP.
 This valve is important because when the pump stops each time, there is still water in the discharge pipe between the pump and the high point of the discharge pipe that doesn’t exit the system.
 A properly functioning check valve will stop the water inside the pipe from falling back down (by gravity) to the pump.
 Without a check valve, this water will re-enter the sump pit and repeated cycle the pump.
 This will make the pump continue to run unnecessarily and likely wear the pump out prematurely.

-- Route the discharge pipe at least 4’ from the home (further is even better) – if the sump pump discharge pipe simply passes through the foundation or siding and stops, this water drains along the foundation again.
-This could attract insects/rodents to the building plus this water will likely drain through the ground back into the weeper where it will re-enter the sump pit and need to be pumped out again.
-This cycle would be pumping the same water out over and over wasting power and not accomplishing much.
+- Route the discharge pipe at least 4’ from the home (further is even better).
+If the sump pump discharge pipe simply passes through the foundation or siding and stops, this water drains along the foundation again.
+This could attract insects/rodents to the building plus this water will likely find its way right back into the sump pit where it will again need to be pumped out in a never ending cycle.
 The discharge point should not be under a deck or porch as this water could accumulate and allow for ground settlement (affecting the deck or porch), may attract insects, and/or lead to wood rot of the deck or porch structure.

 - Ensure that the sump pump is plugged into a grounded receptacle.
 Modern sump pumps are grounded appliances (with a grounding pin on their plug) and should be connected to a grounded receptacle for safe operation.
 Modern electrical standards require that this receptacle to also be GFCI protected for safety reasons.